A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

 Closed form solutions for $\hat{\alpha}_{knr}$ and $\hat{\delta}_{knr}$ are not available due to the presence of the digamma function.
-To obtain the maximised parameter estimates, numerical optimisation algorithms such as BFGS \cite{BFGS} and BHHH \cite{BHHH} could be used.
+To obtain the MLEs, numerical optimisation algorithms such as BFGS \citep{BFGS} and BHHH \citep{BHHH} could be used.
 However, for the large datasets considered here, use of these algorithms proved to be computationally infeasible.